vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-tracker.md

   percentile.
 My scores are generally in the 95-110 wpm range with occasional dips down to the 80s.

-* Sequence memory: 20.4 points moving average, placing me at the 97.6th percentile.
-I generally score in the 17-30 range (which is where I land when not distracted and without making a careless error), but occasionally score in the 10-16 range when i make a careless error or get distracted.

-* Verbal memory: 144.0 points moving average, placing me at the 97.9th percentile.
-My score can vary quite a bit, with 50 on the low end and 216 as my highest score.
-Generally, scores around 150-200 are what I can achieve when paying full attention (no distraction) and if I don't make a careless error.

 * Number memory: 13.6 points moving average, placing me at the 96.2th percentle.
 My score ranges between 13 and 15.
 There's no update since last month.